paladin-t/crft/docs/manual.md

 ![](imgs/workshop_subscribe.png)

-All subscribed disks will be automatically downloaded for mounting.
+All subscribed disks are automatically downloaded for mounting.

 ## Unsubscribing